Agastya910/agent-escrow-sdk/README.md

 > The trust layer for autonomous agent payments — deployed, tested, and live on Base mainnet.

 **`agent-escrow-sdk`** is the official Node.js SDK for the [AgentEscrowProtocol](https://github.com/Agastya910/agent-escrow-protocol) — a production smart contract that lets AI agents pay each other safely using USDC on Base (Coinbase's L2 network).

+For research and educational purposes.
+No live service currently operated.

 ```bash
 npm install agent-escrow-sdk